mathieucaroff/permission-manager-frontend/README.md

 - [v] User/Group detail view

 - [] Add `type` fields to User and Group

   - [] Make things more object-oriented

+- [] Improve the internal model.
+  - `XLoadable` doesn't provide any benefit, is quite a hassle to work with.
+  - How to deal with pagination -> Provide another set of states?

 ## Todo not too soon